nekowinston/wezterm-bar/README.md

 -- build your config according to
 -- https://wezfurlong.org/wezterm/config/lua/wezterm/config_builder.html

+-- the plugin is currently made for Catppuccin only c.color_scheme = "Catppuccin Mocha"

 -- then finally apply the plugin
 -- these are currently the defaults: wezterm.plugin.require("https://github.com/nekowinston/wezterm.bar").apply_to_config(c, {
   position = "bottom",